ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** You can, you should, and if you're brave enough to start, you will. — Stephen King
+> **Citacao:** You were put on this earth to achieve your greatest self, to live out your purpose, and to do it courageously. — Steve Maraboli

 fim do arquivo